Wednesday, December 29, 2021

 10. Use a Citrus Nutritional Spray to Correct an Emergency Deficiency

-In a nutrient-emergency I have used a citrus nutritional spray, usually towards the end of winter when the trees (hi, Meyer lemon, looking at you!) tend to get cabin fever.
+In a nutrient-emergency I have used a citrus nutritional spray, usually towards the end of winter when some of the the trees (hi, Meyer lemon!) tend to get cabin fever.
 The spray contains magnesium, sulfur, iron, manganese, and zinc and can correct a deficiency.
 But it is not organic, hence the guilty look on my face.
+I move them to shower to spray thoroughly and move them back when dry.

 11. Do Not Over-Fertilize Citrus Trees

-Having said they need regular feeding, be aware that citrus trees can be harmed by synthetic fertilizers like crack-for-plants blue-crystal Miracle-Gro.
+Having said they need regular feeding, be aware that citrus trees can be harmed by synthetic fertilizers like crack-for-plants blue-crystal Miracle-Gro or other citrus-forward synthetics.
 They tend to burn plants easily if over-applied.
-Organic fertilizers are more forgiving (and easier on the planet, in terms of how they are produced).
+Organic fertilizers are more forgiving (and better for soil-health plus easier on the planet, in terms of how they are produced).

 Follow the dosage instructions on the bag, for pot diameter or volume of soil.
-And avoid fertilizer sticks: They can burn the roots closest to the fertilizer.
+Avoid fertilizer sticks: They can burn the roots closest to the fertilizer.

 Signs of over-fertilizing: